Doctors Note Logo

 Fatigue has many causes.
 Before starting supplements, confirm the diagnosis with a healthcare provider.
 A simple blood test measuring hemoglobin and ferritin levels can determine if you are deficient.

-If you're experiencing multiple symptoms like unexplained fatigue, pale skin, shortness of breath, or dizziness, you can use a free AI-powered Anemia symptom checker to help identify whether your symptoms align with anemia and determine if you should seek medical evaluation.
+If you're experiencing multiple symptoms like unexplained fatigue, pale skin, shortness of breath, or dizziness, you can quickly check if your symptoms align with Anemia using Ubie's free AI-powered symptom checker to help determine whether you should seek medical evaluation.

 Step 2: Increase Iron-Rich Foods